 - The Helios nebula

-Section 2, the perfect position of planet Earth in the Universe, and the infinitesimal other 'accidents' that caused your existence
+Section 2, the perfect position of planet Earth in the Universe, the chain of random accidents that caused your existence

 The concept of the Primeval Atom means that absolutely everything is connected, all planets, stars , galaxies, and you and me, where once a form of energy coded in the algorithm of the Primeval Atom.
 This is fascinating, and personally to me it presents the following questions: